-Students who miss the last day to add deadline for a course due to extenuating circumstances may submit a Petition for Special Consideration signed by the instructor stating the extenuating circumstances to Admissions and Records.
+Students who do not enroll by the miss the last day to add deadline for a course due to extenuating or extraordinary circumstances may submit a Petition for Special Consideration Petition to Admissions and Records, signed by the instructor, stating explaining the conditions that prevented the enrollment in a timely manner. the extenuating circumstances to Admissions and Records.
+The decision to either grant or deny the petition shall be made by the Dean or designee or Special Considerations Committee.